 While the benefits of their pollination outweigh any effects of their industrious excavation skills, not everyone wants carpenter bees as neighbors.
 If you want to deter them from nesting in wood structures on your property, try painting any unfinished wood or sealing it with polyurethane.
 A nearby pile of wood or a dead tree may also draw them away.
 No pesticides or exterminators, please!

-mining BEES
+MINING BEES

 Andrenidae is the largest of all bee families, representing a large diversity of sizes, shapes and colors.
 Commonly called mining bees, they’re known to take up residence in urban and suburban lawns — so if you see small holes in the ground surrounded by little mounds of dirt, let them be!
 These gentle pollinators make great neighbors.